raspberrypilearning/getting-started-with-picamera/en/step_6.md

 ## Still pictures

-The most common use for the Camera Module is taking still pictures.
+Now lets use the camera module and Python to take some pictures.

-- Amend your code to reduce the `sleep` and add a `camera.capture()` line:
+- Amend your code to add a `camera.capture()` line:

     ```python
     camera.start_preview()